dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 knowledge in math, computer science and crypto that the NSA has explored first.
 That's because any murky regions of math, etc that they don't know about are all dependent on a few theorums that they do know about.
-These are the "other" nuclear weapons: it's secret math and they do not want to let this shit get out.
+These are the 'other' nuclear weapons: it's secret math and they do not want to let this shit get out.
 Think I'm playing around?
 Find an unpublicized means of predicting large primes and try posting that on the internet.
-You'll get a knock on your door before you can log into Medium to blog about it."
+You'll get a knock on your door before you can log into Medium to blog about it.
+"
 ---

 # But America Has Freedom of Speech!